 Garbanzo Beans - Out of kidney beans?
 Dislike red kidney beans?
 No problem, garbanzo beans taste lovely with this recipe.

-Spicy - If you want to spice this dish up a notch, add jalapeno.
+Spicy - Add jalapeno to spice this dish up a notch.
 I recommend dicing the pepper and adding it when sauteing the onions.

 FAQs